-The Princes Rock Lookout is a scenic viewing point in the Wentworth Falls area of the Blue Mountains, offering panoramic waterfall and valley views.
+Princes Rock Lookout is a scenic vantage point in the Wentworth Falls area of the Blue Mountains, offering panoramic views of the waterfall and surrounding valley.

-A short walking track starting from the picnic area leads to this lookout, the perfect opportunity to see the entire waterfall without having to do intense bushwalking.
+A short walking track from the nearby picnic area leads to the lookout, making it an ideal spot to see the full waterfall without needing to do any strenuous bushwalking.

 ---|---|